jacobdshimer/jacobdshimer.github.io/_posts/2018-09-05-security-onion-app-capme-finished.md

 # Finished CapMe Functionality

+## Index

+1. Creating the basic skeleton of the app [here]({{site.baseurl}}{% post_url 2018-08-22-security-onion-app-first-post %})
+2. Getting base CapMe functionality [here]({{site.baseurl}}{% post_url 2018-08-31-security-onion-app-capme %})
+3. Finalizing CapMe functionality [THIS POST]

 I have finished building out the CapMe functionality.
 It only took me all weekend to analyze and convert the original elastic.php, elastic.js, and callback-elastic.php to Splunk specific files.
 I copied these three files, replacing elastic with Splunk of course, and gutted them, keeping the bones of the files.

-# Index

-1. Creating the basic skeleton of the app [here]({{site.baseurl}}{% post_url 2018-08-22-security-onion-app-first-post %})
-2. Getting base CapMe functionality [here]({{site.baseurl}}{% post_url 2018-08-31-security-onion-app-capme %})
-3. Finalizing CapMe functionality [THIS POST]

 ## splunk.php and splunk.js